Davies station

-Davies station is an elevated light rail transit station in Edmonton, Alberta, as part of its Valley Line extension.
+Davies station is an elevated light rail transit station in Edmonton, Alberta, as part of the Valley Line.
 It is located south-west of the intersection of 75 Street and Wagner Road, in Davies Industrial.
-The station is the first elevated rail station utilized by the Edmonton Transit Service, and includes a 1,300 stall park and ride and a new transit centre the station is managed by TransEd Partners in a public-private partnership (P3) with the City of Edmonton.
-The station was scheduled to open in 2020; but opened on November 4, 2023.
+The station is the city’s first elevated rail station utilized by TransEd Partners and Edmonton Transit Service, it includes a 1,300 stall park and ride, convenience store and a new transit centre the space is maintained by TransEd Partners in a public-private partnership (P3) with the City of Edmonton.
+The station was scheduled to open in 2020; but opened fully on November 4, 2023.
+While part of the station opened on September 4, 2022 for bus service replacing the aging Millgate Transit Centre.

 On January 22, 2018, the Edmonton Arts Council announced a large-scale public art installation, by world-renowned artist Shan Shan Sheng, would become part of Davies station.
 The station's wood roof consists of 15,498 individual pieces of timber which were prepared and treated in Edmonton by local businesses.